FrachlitzStudio/Webhook-Sender/README.md

 3. Open **embedgui.exe**.

 ## Usage
-The program has two menus: webhook and embed.
+The program has three menus: Info, Webhook and Embed.
-1. Configure the webhook in the first menu.
+1. Configure the webhook in the second menu.
-2. Customize your embed message in the second menu.
+2. Customize your embed message in the third menu.
 3. Click the send button.

 ## Screenshots